scuzzydude/asimov/asimov.md

 "The last time you worked was last Friday.
 Put a shirt on and get to the store."

-Nai emits a long sign of exasperation.
+Nai emits a long sigh of exasperation.
 "I don't think I can deal with it today, man.
-I can't keep going to all these rich scumbag's houses, the way they look at you, it's degrading, and disgusting."
+I can't keep going to all these rich scumbags' houses.
+The way they look at you, it's degrading, and disgusting."

 "Yeah, I know," I say, pulling out a Jackson from my pocket, "I just got this from that scumbag on Carman Crest.
 Poor me, I feel so degraded."